-Use traffic allocation when you are running an experiment but want to initially limit the amount of traffic exposed to the new treatments.
-The benefit of using traffic allocation over simply changing percentages in the default rule is that traffic allocation allows you to make later increases in the percentages exposed to new variants without causing users to switch from one new variant to another.
+Use limit exposure when you are running an experiment but want to initially limit the amount of users exposed to new treatments.
+The benefit of using this over simply changing percentages in the default rule is that limit exposure allows you to make later increases in the percentages exposed to new variants without causing users to switch from one new variant to another.

 Note: Experiments benefit from maximum power, which is dependent on the size of the population passing through it.
-For that reason, avoid using traffic allocation unless you have a good reason (like this canary test) to reduce the exposure of your treatments.
+For that reason, avoid limiting the exposure unless you have a good reason (like this canary test) to reduce the exposure of your treatments.

-- Set the initial Traffic Allocation to 10%.
+- Set the initial limit exposure to 10%.

-With these settings, only 10% of the population is exposed to the default rule, while the rest would get the default treatment.
-As a result, 3.3% of users are initially exposed to “rank_by_price_with_shipping”, 3.3% are exposed to “rank_by_profitability” and 90% + 3.4% are exposed to “status_quo”.
+With these settings, only 10% of the population is exposed to the targeting rules, while the rest get the default treatment.
+As a result, 3.3% of users are initially exposed to rank_by_price_with_shipping, 3.3% are exposed to rank_by_profitability and 90% + 3.4% are exposed to status_quo.

 Setting targeting rules

 The following describes the targeting rules that you can set.

 Serve a treatment or percentage based on custom attributes.
 Custom attributes allow you to create dynamic and targeted feature rollout plans using any criteria or dimension of your customers.
 Attributes are recommended when you need to target customers in real time, such as:

 - Temporal or fast moving data (for example, time since last login, customer creation date, browser type, or machine)

 - Sensitive information (for example, customer deal size or customer status)